 Cultural Influence

-• In addition to inspiring and providing the basis for the wildly popular, 10-time Academy Award winning, 1961 movie-musical of the same name, West Side Story has been revived twice on Broadway.
+- In addition to inspiring and providing the basis for the wildly popular, ten-time Academy Award-winning, 1961 movie-musical of the same name, West Side Story has been revived twice on Broadway.

 Trivia

-• Aside from the awards it has won over the years, West Side Story has been nominated for an additional 10 Tony Awards including Best Musical or Best Revival of a Musical 3 times, 2 Drama Desk Awards, and 2 Laurence Olivier Awards.
+- Aside from the awards that it has won over the years, West Side Story has been nominated for an additional ten Tony Awards, including Best Musical or Best Revival of a Musical three times, two Drama Desk Awards and two Olivier Awards.

-• While writing the score, composer Leonard Bernstein was concurrently writing Candide.
-Several songs intended for one were reworked and ended up in the other, such as "One Hand, One Heart".
+- While writing the score, composer, Leonard Bernstein, was concurrently writing Candide.
+Several songs that had been intended for one show were reworked and ended up in the other, such as "One Hand, One Heart."

-• West Side Story also marked the Broadway debut of Stephen Sondheim, who at 27 penned its now-classic lyrics and went on to change musical theatre.
+- West Side Story also marked the Broadway debut of Stephen Sondheim, who, at only 27 year of age, penned its now-classic lyrics and went on to change musical theatre.

-• Arthur Laurents originally wanted James Dean to play Tony, but Dean was killed suddenly in a car crash in 1955 before West Side Story was completed.
+- Arthur Laurents originally wanted James Dean to play Tony, but Dean was killed suddenly in a 1955 car crash, before West Side Story was completed.

-• In 2007, Arthur Laurents expressed disappointment in the 1980 revival.
-Laurents stated, "The musical theatre and cultural conventions of 1957 made it next to impossible for the characters to have authenticity.
-Every member of both gangs was always a potential killer even then.
+- In 2007, Arthur Laurents expressed disappointment in the 1980 revival, stating, "The musical theatre and cultural conventions of 1957 made it next to impossible for the characters to have authenticity.
+Every member of both gangs was always a potential killer, even then.
 Now they actually will be.
 Only Tony and Maria try to live in a different world."
 He envisioned a more authentic production that would weave Spanish lyrics and dialogue into the English libretto.
 Translations were done by Lin-Manuel Miranda.
 After mixed reviews from critics and audiences alike, the Spanish lyrics for "A Boy Like That" ("Un Hombre Asi") and "I Feel Pretty" ("Me Siento Hermosa") were returned to their English versions.